|"HE WHO SAVES ONE LIFE, IT'S AS IF HE SAVED THE ENTIRE WORLD"

 Polycystic Kidney Disease which is hereditary.

-said, he donated a kidney in Israel to a stranger, because of this website!
+donated a kidney in Israel to a stranger, because of this website!
 How cool is that!

-this article.
+article.
 For the article, "The Human Spirit: When One Good Deed Leads To Another" - click here.

 Hamodia, click here.
 For the article I wrote about her in Yated Ne'eman, click here.

-from Brooklyn, (lives a few blocks from my house,) donated a kidney years ago, as a result of a flier I hung up a
+old, from Brooklyn, (lives a few blocks from my house,) donated a kidney years ago, as a result of a flier I hung up a

 couple of blocks away at a fish store, seeking kidney donors.
 Then, her husband, Aaron, 43 years old, donated a